Culver City, California: Early history

-Archaeological evidence suggests a human presence in the area of present-day Culver City since at least 8000 BC.
+Archaeological evidence suggests a human presence in the area of present-day Culver City since at least 8000 BCE.
 The region was the homeland of the Tongva-Gabrieliño Native Americans.
 For centuries, native people lived in areas currently part of and surrounding Culver City.
 California's native people were massacred by waves of Spanish, Mexican and Euro-American invaders through a combination of slavery, disease, relocation, forced labor, imprisonment, broken treaties and a genocidal war of extermination, including paid bounties for dead "Indians".

 The Spanish and Mexican governments offered concessions and land grants from 1785 to 1846 forming the Ranchos of California.
 Culver City was founded on the lands of the former Rancho La Ballona and Rancho Rincon de los Bueyes.
-When Culver City was founded, native, Hispanic or Latino people were not allowed to buy property.
+When Culver City was founded, native Latino people were not allowed to buy property.

-During the American Civil War U.S. Army post called Camp Latham was established from 1861 to 1862 on the south bank of Ballona Creek, near Overland Avenue.
+During the American Civil War, a U.S. Army post called Camp Latham was established from 1861 to 1862 on the south bank of Ballona Creek.

 Culver City

 Harry Culver first attempted to establish Culver City in 1913.
 It was officially incorporated on September 20, 1917, and named after its founder.
 The area benefited from pre-existing transportation links; Culver's first ads read "All roads lead to Culver City".
-While this slogan might seem welcoming to all, the city was explicitly founded as a whites-only sundown town, as were most of the suburbs and towns outside the downtown and Central Avenue districts of Los Angeles.
+The city was explicitly founded as a whites-only sundown town, as were most of the suburbs and towns outside the downtown and Central Avenue districts of Los Angeles.
 Culver ran ads promoting "this model little white city", while his close associate, Guy M. Rush, promoted lot sales "restricted to Caucasian race".
 The city also at times excluded people of non-Christian religious faiths.

 The weekly Culver City Call was the first newspaper in the community.
 The paper was founded in 1915.

 The first film studio in Culver City was built by Thomas Ince in 1918 for The Triangle Motion Picture Company.
 Silent film comedy producer Hal Roach built his studios there in 1919, and Metro Goldwyn Mayer (MGM) took over the Triangle studio complex in 1924.
 During Prohibition, speakeasies and nightclubs such as the Cotton Club lined Washington Boulevard.

 Culver Center, one of Southern California's first shopping malls, was completed in 1950 on Venice Boulevard near the Overland Avenue intersection.
-Many other retail stores, including a Rite Aid and several banks and restaurants, have occupied the center since then.